jagdeeshV/You-Tube-Data-Harvesting-and-Warehousing/README.md

 To run the YouTube Data Harvesting and Warehousing project, follow these steps:

 1. Install Python and required packages / libraries as given above
-2. Create your YouTube API.
+2. Create your YouTube API and have it handy.
-3. Install and have login credentials for MySQL for storing the data.
+3. Install MySQL and have its login credentials for storing the data.
 4. Download the Application Script Jag_You_Tube_proj.py from Git hub.
 5. Launch the Application through Streamlit in the command-line interface.
      **Streamlit run \<path>\Jag_You_Tube_proj.py**